AZ Chike

-Damaria Kayshawn Walker, better known by his stage name AZ Chike, is an American rapper.
+Damaria Kayshawn Walker is an American rapper from Los Angeles, California, better known by the stage name AZ Chike (also stylized as AzChike).
 He released his debut album, Rich & Ratchet, in 2019.
+His debut major label studio album No Rest for the Wicked, was released in 2026, to critical acclaim.

 Early life

 AZ Chike grew up in South Central Los Angeles.
 After high school, he worked several jobs, including one at Sprouts Farmers Market, but quit in 2015 to pursue making music.

 Career

 AZ Chike has rapped since 2013.
 Around the same time, he and his friends formed the AZ Cult, a four-member hip-hop collective.
 In 2017, his song "Burn Rubber Again" went viral and garnered millions of listens on SoundCloud.
 Shortly after, he received a co-sign from Shoreline Mafia, released his debut mixtape, My World, and performed at Rolling Loud.
-He also toured with Shoreline Mafia.
+He also toured along with Shoreline Mafia.

 In 2019, AZ Chike signed with Atlantic Records, specifically its Machine Works label, and Asylum Records.
 He also released his debut album, Rich & Ratchet, and went on tour with rapper 1TakeJay.
 The same year, he released a three-song EP, AlmightyChike, with rapper Almighty Suspect.
 One year later, in 2020, AZ Chike released Yors Truly EP.
-From then on, AZ Chike's singles would court attention from publications like Pitchfork, The Fader, and Revolt.
-In 2022, AZ Chike released the album Chike Different.
+From then on, his singles would court attention from publications like Pitchfork, The Fader, and Revolt.
+In 2022, he released the album Chike Different.

 In 2024, AZ Chike was featured on Schoolboy Q's album Blue Lips on the song "Movie".
-At Schoolboy Q and Devin Malik's show at The Roxy Theatre, AZ Chike performed a 30-minute set.
-He performed at Kendrick Lamar's The Pop Out: Ken & Friends in June at the Kia Forum.
+At Schoolboy Q and Devin Malik's show at The Roxy Theatre, he performed a 30-minute set.
+AZ Chike performed at Kendrick Lamar's The Pop Out: Ken & Friends in June at the Kia Forum.
 The same year, he appeared on Kendrick Lamar's album GNX on the song "Peekaboo".

 On 21 February 2025, AZ Chike released "Whatx2" as a single along with its music video, simultaneously announcing his signing to Warner Records.

+Kendrick Lamar brought him as a surprise guest to live perform "Peekaboo" during the last Inglewood concert at SoFi Stadium of the Grand National Tour, on 24 May 2025.